DivyaniUpadhyay/EcoGrow/README.md

-Project Title - EcoGrow
+This is 5 Page Agriculture Front End website design

+# Web Technologies used:
+HTML, CSS, JS, Bootstrap

+# IDE:
+VS-Code

+# Note:
+Bot is deployed on chatbot page

+# Industry:
-Industry : Earth
+Earth

-problem Statement :
+# Project Title:
+ Agriculture Website EcoGrow

+# Problem Statement:
-Many farmers around the world face significant challenges in accessing reliable markets for their milk, dairy products, and organic fertilizers.
-Traditional distribution channels often involve multiple intermediaries, leading to reduced profits for farmers and higher prices for consumers.
-Additionally, farmers struggle to implement sustainable farming practices due to limited access to organic fertilizers and technical know-how.
+Every farmer around the world face significant challenges in accessing reliable markets for their dairy products, organic product and the services that they provide. we are working on "direct-to-consumer" (DTC) or "farm-to-table" models.
+This approach is aiming to eliminate intermediaries between farmers and consumers, thereby allowing farmers to capture more of the profits and offer products at more competitive prices.

-Technology Stack - (1) HTML
-                   (2) CSS
-                   (3) JAVASCRIPT

-Azure technology used for project -
-1. Static web app
-2. Language AI
-3. Bot service
-4. Virtual machine

-Description -
+Project Description:
-Our project stands at the forefront of agricultural innovation, merging traditional farming practices with cutting-edge technology to offer a comprehensive range of services aimed at revolutionizing the agricultural sector.
-With a primary focus on sustainability, efficiency, and quality, we utilize modern tools such as HTML, CSS, and JavaScript to streamline processes and enhance the overall agricultural experience.
+Our project stands at the forefront of agriculture innovation.
+Our initiatives represent a new approach to agricultural advancement, seamlessly blending age-old agricultural wisdom with cutting-edge technological innovations to bring about transformational changes in the agricultural landscape.
+Grounded in the principles of sustainability, efficiency and excellence, we harness the power of modern tools such as HTML, CSS and JavaScript to streamline operations and advance the agricultural journey.

-At the core of our project lies a commitment to supporting farmers and empowering them with the resources they need to thrive.
-We offer a diverse array of services tailored to meet the various needs of farmers, while also catering to the demands of consumers who seek fresh, healthy produce.
+Central to our mission is a steadfast dedication to empower farmers, offering a comprehensive suite of services carefully crafted to meet the diverse needs of farmers and satisfy consumers' craving for premium farm-fresh produce.
-One of our key services is the provision of Milk Services, where we employ advanced methods for milk production, storage, and distribution.
-By implementing modern technologies, we ensure that farmers have access to state-of-the-art equipment and practices, resulting in higher-quality milk products.
-Through our platform, consumers can directly access fresh milk, fostering a direct connection between producers and end-users.
+The backbone of our offerings is our milk services segment, where we leverage successful methods for milk production, storage and distribution.
+By adopting cutting-edge technologies, we equip farmers with top-notch equipment and methods, resulting in unmatched quality in milk products.
+Through our platform, consumers get direct access to freshly sourced milk, organic products and convenience provided by farmers, creating a direct link between producers and end consumers and also increasing farmers' incomes.

-About - In the about page the information related to farmers and their crops is mentioned.
-We  also mentioned our organic product that we are sell on our website.
-We sell all our product from trusted farmers.

-Team contribution -
- Shubham Raghuwanshi - works on HTML and Problem statment Gouri Phadnis - works on CSS and Business idea of website Divyani Upadhyay - works on JavaScript
- Anushka Mishra - works on Azure sevices
+# Project Description:
+# (1)Home Page:
+# (1)About Page:
+# (1)Service Page:
+# (1)Contact Page:
+# (1)Chatbot Page:

 # Screenshots :
 # (1) Home Page:![Screenshot 2024-06-11 103916](https://github.com/ShubhamRaghu03/ECOGROW/assets/171165584/928a34c9-f04e-488a-92a1-b9f6b06d4928)

 # (2) About Page:![Screenshot 2024-06-11 104033](https://github.com/ShubhamRaghu03/ECOGROW/assets/171165584/45a3f188-ed85-4029-aeff-77d7c93f179f)

 # (3) Service Page:![Screenshot 2024-06-11 104055](https://github.com/ShubhamRaghu03/ECOGROW/assets/171165584/7208f57f-2bb8-48e3-a001-41e5631a5dfb)